20 things you (probably) didn't know about Stephen King

 Find out something new about the King of horror

 Stephen King is the Big Mac of writers (his words, not ours).
 Unavoidable – an institution.
 However, unlike the fast food restaurant, King is actually good for your soul and he’s been publishing excellent pieces of horror-tinged prose for 44 years and is still going.

 Which is pretty incredible.
 King’s writing is witty, profound and, depending on what age you read his books, a master of suspense/bone chillingly scary (delete as appropriate).

 But how much do you know about the man behind Carrie, The Shining, The Dead Zone, Misery, It, Pet Sematary and much, much more?

-What follows are 20 things you probably didn’t know about Stephen King.
+What follows are 20 things you probably didn’t know about Stephen King, in celebration of his recent birthday where he turned a still-sprightly 75.

 He suffers from triskaidekaphobia – fear of the number 13.
 “The number 13 never fails to trace that old icy finger up and down my spine.
 When I'm writing, I'll never stop work if the page number is 13 or a multiple of 13; I'll just keep on typing till I get to a safe number.
 I always take the last two steps on my back stairs as one, making 13 into 12.
 There were after all 13 steps on the English gallows up until 1900 or so.
 When I'm reading, I won't stop on page 94, 193, or 382, since the sums of these numbers add up to 13.”

 A collection of short stories by HP Lovecraft called has often been cited by King as a catalyst in becoming a writer.
 It was his absent father’s book and he found it in the attic.
 The cover of the book featured a demon.

 He once said in a BBC interview that Jack Torrance (The Shining) was his most autobiographical character.
 At the time he wrote the book he was drinking a lot like Jack.
 Originally he saw Jack “as a heroic character battling his demons the way strong American men are supposed to do.”